AMID Logo

 After the cargo is delivered for shipping overseas at a CFS, the information in the LTL BOL should be verified by the CFS's cargo recipient.
 The weight/measurements information in the LTL BOL can be used to match w/m in the ocean freight carrier's warehouse receipt till the cargo is palletized at the CFS.

 To remind you that, unlike LTL BOL, in ocean freight, an LCL sea freight bill of lading is the final document on an international shipment.
-It is the title of your shipping from the USA goods.
+This is the title for shipping your goods from the USA.

 Please note that when transporting goods from the US overseas, a discrepancy between cargo details in the LTL BOL and LCL BOL may occur.
 That's normal.
 There are different reasons for this.
 It is often due to palletizing or re-palletizing of cargo delivered by an LTL carrier at CFS.

-In international cargo transportation from the USA, at the time of cargo recovery at the destination, consignees should rely on and work with the information stated in the sea freight bill of ladings, but in a US domestic inland bill of ladings.
-Besides discrepancies that occurred at a CFS, destination courtier attorneys may not consider a foreign inland bill of ladings to prove an international shipment.
+In international cargo transportation from the USA, at the time of cargo recovery at the destination, consignees should rely on and work with the information stated in the sea freight bill of lading, but in a US domestic inland bill of lading.
+Besides discrepancies that occurred at a CFS, destination courtier attorneys may not consider a foreign inland bill of lading to prove an international shipment.
 They will work with a sea freight bill of lading only, which is the standard and mandatory document in the global cargo transportation industry.
 Particularly when shipping goods from the USA by sea.

 About Us | Contacts | Privacy Policy | Work or Partner with us | Affiliates | Customer reviews